Facts about

 how much swimming season can we expect?

-Again, it depends on your climate - and
+It depends on your climate - and

 have a season of only one or two months in most areas and perhaps